SouffleSource/ATTACKGraph/readme.md

 This repository contains a set of scripts to fetch, parse, and import MITRE ATT&CK data into a multi-modal graph database (ArangoDB).

 ## Overview
-- `getData.py`: Fetches the raw MITRE ATT&CK data.
+- `getData.py`: Fetches the raw MITRE ATT&CK STIX data.
-- `parseStix.py`: Parses the fetched data, structures it, and prepares it for import.
+- `parseStix.py`: Parses the fetched data, parses it into nodes and edges, and prepares it for import.
-- `importArango.py`: Imports the structured data into an ArangoDB database.
+- `importArango.py`: Imports the data into an ArangoDB database.

 ## Prerequisites